The importance of end-to-end security for print management

-Fortunately, PaperCut MF provides end-to-end encryption for print management.
+Fortunately, PaperCut MF supports end-to-end encryption on the network.
 Not just security at the printer, but from the device to the print server, the print server to the printer, and the printer to the user.
 With Papercut MF, you’re protected from “I want to print this” to “I’ve printed this, now it’s time for coffee”.

 PaperCut MF and GDPR

 If you have customers in the EU (including the UK), you’re affected by the new GDPR privacy regulations.
 End-to-end encryption plays a mighty big part in ensuring you’re GDPR-compliant.
 After all, your multifunction printers are handling sensitive data all the time.